 You’ll benefit from our small, friendly department where you will be taught by academic specialists who are internationally recognised and who have their own distinct teaching style.
 As well as lectures you’ll be taught in group seminars and personal tutorials allowing you to learn in smaller groups and in one-to-one discussion.

-Students of all of our undergraduate and postgraduate history courses will be assigned a personal tutor throughout their time here.
+Students of all of our undergraduate history courses will be assigned a personal tutor throughout their time here.
 Your personal tutor will be there to guide and advise you throughout your degree, and will help you to reach your full potential.

 Studying History at Brunel is not limited to the classroom; you’ll have the opportunity to broaden your mind by being exposed to fascinating guest speakers who are experts in their fields.